Skip to content

 Note 1: The input impedance of a passive preamp is equal to the resistance of the volume pot.
 The maximum output impedance of such a preamp is equal to one quarter of the resistance of the volume pot.

 In addition to providing good separation between left and right channel, the Input Selector must also have good isolation between inputs.
 Otherwise the signal from an unselected source can leak through to the output.
-The measurement below shows the leakage from an unselected channel.
-As you can see, the leakage is very, very low.
-In fact, it is below the noise floor of the APx525 audio analyzer.
+The measurement below shows the attenuation between an unselected channel and the selected channel, otherwise known as the off-attenuation.
+This attenuation is very high, which results in no bleed-through between signal sources.